LockBit Scenario: Municipality Payroll Crisis

 Mid-Scenario Pressure Points:

-• Hour 2: Threat actors publish sample of stolen citizen tax records to demonstrate data theft
+• Hour 2: Threat actors send sample employee records to prove exfiltration claims

 Evolution Triggers: